cs-4241-2023/a1-gettingstarted/README.md

 Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
 ===

+Mirandi McCormick
+wpi username: mlmccormick

+Achievements:
+Used a color, color pallet from the adobe site.
+Screenshot is a saved image in the repo.
+Used an image tag.
+... more to add

 *DUE: Thursday, August 31st by 11:59 AM (before the start of class!)*

 First assignment!
 You will deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).